Achensee Run 23.2 km

 Turquoise-green water surrounded by spectacular mountain scenery

 At 23.2 kilometres long, the Achensee Run is one of Austria’s most spectacular running events.
 The route, which is longer than a half-marathon, takes runners around Tirol’s largest lake on asphalt, gravel, and forest paths.
-The start is on 03 September at 10.00 at the Fischergut in Pertisau, the award ceremony will take place afterwards at ca. 14.30 at the finish line.
+The start is on 03 September at 10.00 at the Fischergut in Pertisau, finish in Pertisau is at 14.00 & the award ceremony will take place afterwards at ca. 14.30 at the finish line.

 Categories & age groups

 - F/M Main class 1994 or later

 - F50/M50 1964 to 1973